 Bailey Canyon Falls was one of the locally obscure waterfalling excursions that we've done.
-We suspect that a large reason for this apparent obscurity was that it didn't appear in any of our local guidebooks, and that it appeared that most visits to the Bailey Canyon Park were more interested in going to Jones Peak as opposed to this waterfall.
+We suspect that a large reason for this apparent obscurity was that it didn't appear in any of our local guidebooks, and that it appeared that most visitors to the Bailey Canyon Park were more interested in going to Jones Peak as opposed to this waterfall.
 Moreover, perhaps a much greater reason for the waterfall's obscurity was due to its very short season, which the photo at the top of this page kind of hints at.
 In fact, the last photograph that we've seen in the literature showing the falls having any appreciable waterflow was taken in the year 2011, which was a very wet year as far as Southern California was concerned.
 So for all intents and purposes, in our minds, this was a practically difficult (more like next-to-impossible) waterfall to visit when flowing satisfactorily as we'll get into below.

 To illustrate the types of conditions to even see this waterfall flow, we made two visits.
 The first visit happened on a warm Saturday afternoon in early February less than a week removed from the last fairly significant storm, which replenished a little bit of snow in both the San Gabriel and San Bernardino mountains.
 The second visit happened less than 24 hours after some heavy downpours bombarded much of the Southland.
 Yet even after the second visit, the falls was nothing more than a trickle.
 So given the lack of water in the entire lower parts of the Bailey Canyon drainage, we believe that there may be some degree of water siphoning or diversion in order to support the sprawling foothill communities along the base of the mountains at Sierra Madre and the surrounding suburbs.
 It's either that or the Bailey Canyon watershed must be very small compared to other longer lasting neighboring waterfalls like Monrovia Canyon Falls, Sturtevant Falls, and Eaton Canyon Falls among others.
 And while it may be tempting to time a visit to this falls right when there's a storm (just to see this waterfall flow), as you'll see in the trail description below, it may not be a very wise thing to do given the flash flood hazards and dangerous conditions when exacerbated by heavy rains.

 The excursion began at the Bailey Canyon Park, which had a well-established picnic area, car park, and restroom, right at the end of a residential neighborhood in the town of Sierra Madre (see directions below).
 From there, we followed a pretty obvious trail that began from the western side of the parking lot (sandwiched between the restrooms and the Henderson picnic area), then meandered through even more fairly extensive picnic grounds before encountering a gate that took us back onto a paved road, which didn't seem to accept any public vehicular traffic.